FunToHard/FunToHard.github.io/README.md

-Trying to as much utilities as possible for students
+Trying to set as much utilities as possible for students